AmokSolderer/APC/DOC/PinMameSound_3_7.md

 Note that the only difference between System 3 - 6 and System 7 is that PinMame adds 32 (hex 20) to each audio command when it's a System 7 game.
 Hence, the audio commands are in the range from 0x20 to 0x3f and not from 0x00 to 0x1f as for the previous generations.
 However, the basic setup is the same for every System 3 - 7 game.

-### Set up of PinMameExceptions for the Jungle Lord
+### Setting up PinMameExceptions for the Jungle Lord

 The following steps have been done by me to make my Jungle Lord work correctly.
 That means you can find the code which is described here in PinMameExceptions.ino.